CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to share code to each other they can put it on Github

+Each person can handle different parts of the project.

+Developers can work together from anywhere in the world.

 ## Question 9